dogukanincee/code4life/README.md

 }
 ```

-Unlike the first go to method, now our data is not sample, it is the molecule we need.
-Thus we create a new function that is almost identical to the first go to method.
-The only difference is, new one takes Char as a data input instead an integer.
+Unlike the first go-to method, now our data is not sample, it is the molecule we need.
+Thus we create a new function that is almost identical to the first go-to method.
+The only difference is, new one takes Char as a data input instead of an integer.

 ```
 def goToAndConnect1(module:String,data:Char,position:String){